 Massage therapy is commonly used for relaxation and pain relief, in addition to a variety of health conditions such as osteoarthritis1, fibromyalgia2, and inflammation after exercise.3 It’s important to know that massage therapy can also be an effective therapy for many aspects of mental health.
 In fact, recent research suggests that symptoms of stress, anxiety and depression (all associated with mental health) may be directly affected with massage therapy.

-Below are some recent findings which highlight the role of massage therapy in pain management, compiled by the American Massage Therapy Association.
+Below are some recent research findings which highlight the role of massage therapy in mental health and wellness, compiled by the American Massage Therapy Association.

 Download a copy

-Massage Therapy for Reduced Pain, Anxiety and Muscular Tension in Cardiac Surgery Patients
+Massage Therapy for Reduced Anxiety and Depression in Military Veterans

 Media Contacts: Ron Precht, Michelle Zenz, 877.905.2700

 1. Perlman A, Ali A, Njike VY, et al. Massage therapy for osteoarthritis of the knee: a randomized dose-finding trial.
 PLoS One.
 2012; 7(2):e30248.